Finance Agreement: Car Finance Jargon Busters

 Common Questions About Car Finance Agreement

-These are just some of the few details that are included in your loan contract.
-It’s typically a lengthy document where you can find answers to your questions.
-Sometimes though, they’re written in a way that’s not easily understandable so that’s where we’ll come in to help you out!
+These are just some of the details that are included in your loan contract.
+However, sometimes they’re written in a way that’s not easily understandable.

 Can I Cancel a Car Finance Agreement?

 After signing a car finance contract there could be several reasons you need to cancel it.
 The good news is, there is a "cooling off period" of 14 days.